Asimina tetramera: Conservation

-Past and Current Geographical Distribution
+Past and current geographical distribution

 The known distribution of A. tetramera has always been small.
 Past distribution includes only the counties of Martin and Palm Beach in Florida, USA.
 Today, the distribution remains only in these two counties, but has become more fragmented and sparse over time.
 Rather than a continuous distribution across the counties, four-petal pawpaw populations exist in small patches within the identified range.
-According to the U.S. Fish and Wildlife Service’s (USFWS) Five-Year review from 2022, the southernmost population of A. tetramera has disappeared.
-Therefore, the size of the species’ distribution has shrunk, and the southern tip of the range has shifted about 7.5 miles north.
+According to the U.S. Fish and Wildlife Service's (USFWS) Five-Year review from 2022, the southernmost population of A. tetramera has disappeared.
+Therefore, the size of the species' distribution has shrunk, and the southern tip of the range has shifted about 7.5 miles north.

 There are thought to be about 1,400 remaining individuals across an estimated 14 locations.
 Most are found within Jonathan Dickinson State Park.
 However, none of the populations are known to have more than 150 individuals each.
 More than half of the identified populations exist on private land.
+Pawpaw Preserve, Palm Beach County's smallest natural area, was established largely due to the presence of several examples of A. tetramera.

-Major Threats
+Major threats

-There are two primary threats to A. tetramera and its habitat loss: human-induced habitat loss or modification and the reduction of wildfire occurrences.
+There are two primary threats to A. tetramera and its habitat: human-induced habitat loss or modification and the reduction of wildfire occurrences.
 Human-induced habitat loss is caused by human development and disturbance caused by recreational activities.
 Martin and Palm Beach Counties, where A. tetramera lives, are densely populated.
 Land is frequently cleared to build new houses or commercial buildings.
 Because the four-petal pawpaw is an endemic species (meaning it only occurs in a singular, small area), any amount of habitat loss has a great negative impact on its population status.
 As human population density and activity continue to increase in Florida, suitable habitat for A. tetramera will continue to be lost.

 The four-petal pawpaw is a fire-adapted species.
 Because of this, it relies on wildfires for growth and reproduction (see life history section).
 Without wildfires, the plant has reduced growth and flowering.
 Less flowering leads to a reduced chance for the plant to successfully reproduce.
-This greatly reduces the population’s growth rate.
+This greatly reduces the population's growth rate.
 When more pawpaws die than are reproduced, the growth rate becomes negative, and population size declines.
 Natural wildfires also clear out some overstory species (tall trees that usually create a lot of shade).
 Without these wildfires, the overstory species can overgrow and shade out pawpaws.
 Too much shade can stunt the growth of the shrub, causing stress which decreases its health.

 Modern perceptions of wildfires have created environmental policies that focus on preventing wildfires.
 Often, wildfires either do not happen or are immediately put out.
-However, wildfires are a natural and important part of the ecosystem’s functions.
+However, wildfires are a natural and important part of the ecosystem's functions.
 When human policies quench wildfires, the natural processes needed for four-petal pawpaws to survive and reproduce are lost.